CJY0208/react-router-cache-route/README.md

 ## Lifecycles

-Component with CacheRoute will accept one prop named `cacheLifecycles` witch contains two functions to inject customer Lifecycle `didCache` and `didRecover`
+Component with CacheRoute will accept one prop named `cacheLifecycles` which contains two functions to inject customer Lifecycle `didCache` and `didRecover`

 ```javascript
 import React, { Component } from 'react'